FederatedAI/KubeFATE/docs/FATE_Upgrade.md

 After that, we have "upgraded" the FATE cluster from v1.7.1 to v1.7.2.

 ## Other notes
-1. We also support upgrade over multiple versions, just simply change the version number in the cluster.yaml file, then the K8s job can figure out which sql scripts it needs to execute for the MySQL database.
-Currently, if you try to upgrade from v1.7.2 to v1.9.0, skipping v1.8.0, this will only work when you have an existing PVC/PV.
-However, in the future, if you would like to upgrade from v1.9.0 and skip several in-the-middle versions, it will work even when you are using a storage class.
+1. We also support upgrade over multiple versions, just simply change the version number in the cluster.yaml file, then KubeFATE can figure out which sql scripts it needs to execute for the MySQL database.
+Currently, if you try to upgrade from v1.7.2 to v1.9.0, skipping v1.8.0, this will only work when you have configured an existing PVC/PV.
+However, in the future, if you would like to upgrade from v1.9.0 and skip several in-the-middle versions, it will also work even when you are using a storage class.
 2. We support changing the architecture during upgrade, for example, you can upgrade from an Eggroll based FATE cluster of version v1.7.2 to a Spark based FATE cluster of version v1.8.0.
 The new cluster will work properly, although the temporary data in the Eggroll PV will be lost.
-3. Again, at current stage, KubeFATE v1.4.5, you need to do the backup of the MySQL database before any kind of upgrade.
+3. Again, at current stage, KubeFATE v1.4.5, you are responsible to do the backup of the MySQL database before any kind of upgrade.